JeromeF91/PacketAgent/README.md

 ## Workflow

-1. The agent collects information about currently installed packages
+1. The agent collects information about:
+   - Currently installed packages
+   - Available disk space on C: drive (including file system details)
 2. Sends this information to the API endpoint
 3. Processes any packages returned in the API response
 4. Installs or updates packages as needed